Residency in Pediatric Dentistry

 Program Strengths

-Rainbow Babies & Children's Hospital is a primary and tertiary care center for pediatric health care in Northeast Ohio.
-Consequently, the outpatient clinic offers comprehensive clinical experience in management of medically compromised patients.
-Additionally, extensive opportunities are available for the management of traumatic dental injuries.
-Residents have numerous experiences in the use of advanced behavior guidance techniques: oral sedation, intravenous sedation, and comprehensive dental restorations under general anesthesia.
-The use of diode and carbon dioxide (CO2) lasers allow residents to provide soft tissue management and complete hard tissue procedures, while decreasing pain, aiding hemostasis, and increasing efficiency and enhancing the overall dental experience for patients.
-The pediatric dentistry team also participates in the hospital’s craniofacial clinic and residents get a great deal of clinical experiences in interceptive, phase I, and phase II orthodontics.
+University Hospitals Rainbow Babies & Children's Hospital is a primary and tertiary care center for pediatric health care in Northeast Ohio.
+Consequently, the outpatient clinic offers comprehensive clinical experience in management of medically compromised patients along with management of traumatic dental injuries.
+Residents have numerous experiences in advanced behavior guidance techniques: oral sedation, intravenous sedation, general anesthesia.
+Rotation in hospital’s craniofacial clinic provides a great deal of clinical experiences in orthodontics.

-The diverse backgrounds and expertise of the clinical faculty allow for excellent clinical training in behavior management, preventive dentistry, community dentistry, interceptive and complete orthodontics, oral and intravenous sedation, soft/hard-tissue laser certification, vast operating room experience, as well as those aspects of pediatric dental care considered to be traditional pediatric dentistry.
+The diverse backgrounds and expertise of the clinical faculty allow for excellent clinical training in behavior guidance, advanced behavior guidance, preventive dentistry, trauma management, community dentistry, orthodontics soft/hard-tissue laser certification.

 Program Faculty